reruo321/Java_Practice/Chapter-13/README.md

 The layer supports network hardware things like NIC or device drivers.
 TCP/IP follows IEEE hardware standard, and it uses Ethernet.

 ## TCP/IP Address
+All computers in the network with TCP/IP protocol must have their addresses.
+Only one address per a computer is allowed.
+The computers with their addresses group to organize a network, and moreover these networks compose the Internet.

+IP should know the destination address to transmit data.
+The address is called "IP address", which must be unique for a device or a computer in the network.
+It contains network information to express network, and host information pointing to specific computer.

+### IPv4